Definitely-not-AWS-Workshops/workshop-2-blog/content/9-Set-Up-AWSome-Books-Repository/3-Review-Update-Dependency-Cache-Workflow/_index.md

 #### Job

 **update-dependency-cache**
-- Update dependency cache in the *main* branch if needed.
+- Purpose: updates dependency cache in the *main* branch if needed.
 - Steps
   - Checkout the code.
   - Set up Java (JDK).